Robert Bellarmine: The Galileo case

 In 1633, nearly twelve years after Bellarmine's death, Galileo was again called before the Inquisition in this matter.
 Galileo produced Bellarmine's certificate for his defense at the trial.

-According to Pierre Duhem and Karl Popper “in one respect, at least, Bellarmine had shown himself a better scientist than Galileo by disallowing the possibility of a “strict proof” of the earth’s motion, on the grounds that an astronomical theory merely “saves the appearances” without necessarily revealing what “really happens.”
-Philosopher of science Thomas Kuhn, in his book, The Copernican Revolution, after commenting on Cesare Cremonini, who refused to look through Galileo’s telescope, wrote:
+According to Pierre Duhem and Karl Popper "in one respect, at least, Bellarmine had shown himself a better scientist than Galileo by disallowing the possibility of a "strict proof" of the earth's motion, on the grounds that an astronomical theory merely "saves the appearances" without necessarily revealing what "really happens".
+Philosopher of science Thomas Kuhn, in his book, The Copernican Revolution, after commenting on Cesare Cremonini, who refused to look through Galileo's telescope, wrote:

 Death

-Bellarmine retired to Sant'Andrea degli Scozzesi, the Jesuit college of Saint Andrew in Rome.
+Robert Bellarmine retired to Sant'Andrea degli Scozzesi, the Jesuit college of Saint Andrew in Rome.
 He died on 17 September 1621, aged 78.
+He was buried in the Church of St. Ignatius in Rome.

 Works

 Bellarmine's books bear the stamp of their period; the effort for literary elegance (so-called "maraviglia") had given place to a desire to pile up as much material as possible, to embrace the whole field of human knowledge, and incorporate it into theology.
 His controversial works provoked many replies, and were studied for some decades after his death.
 At Leuven he made extensive studies in the Church Fathers and scholastic theologians, which gave him the material for his book De scriptoribus ecclesiasticis (Rome, 1613).
 It was later revised and enlarged by Sirmond, Labbeus, and Casimir Oudin.
 Bellarmine wrote the preface to the new Sixto-Clementine Vulgate.
 Bellarmine also prepared for posterity his own commentary on each of the Psalms.
 An English translation from the Latin was published in 1866.